 By: Grace Hancock

-You may have heard that the rate of car accidents has gone up in 2020, or you may yourself be a frequent driver who has witnessed more accidents and risky behaviors on the road in the past year.
+You may have heard that the rate of car accidents has gone up in 2020.
+Or, you may be a frequent driver who has witnessed more risky behaviors on the road in the past year.
 Why has this happened?

-The National Highway Traffic Safety Administration (the NHTSA) is an agency of the U.S. federal government and is part of the Department of Transportation.
-It is the job of the NHTSA’s to reduce deaths, injuries and economic losses from motor vehicle crashes through the enforcement of vehicle performance standards and partnerships with state and local governments.
-Two reports recently published by the NHTSA, reveal how changes in driver’s behaviors which have occurred since the start of the pandemic in March of 2020 have impacted motor vehicle crashes and fatalities.
+The National Highway Traffic Safety Administration (the NHTSA) is an agency of the U.S. federal government.
+It is the job of the NHTSA to reduce deaths, injuries and economic losses from motor vehicle crashes through the enforcement of vehicle performance standards and partnerships with state and local governments.
+Two reports recently published by the NHTSA, reveal how changes in driver’s behaviors that have occurred since the start of the pandemic in March of 2020 have impacted motor vehicle crashes and fatalities.
 Additionally, in a report by the National Safety Council, preliminary data shows that 42,060 people are estimated to have died in motor vehicle crashes in 2020.
 That marks an 8% increase over 2019 in a year where people drove significantly less frequently because of the pandemic.

 Fewer cars on the road

-The NHTSA report shows what we all already know; that the total traffic volume decreased by 16% in the first six months of 2020 when the height of the COVID-19 public health crisis occurred and when a majority of the country was under stay at home alert.
+The NHTSA report shows what we all already know; that the total traffic volume decreased by 16% in the first six months of 2020.
+This decrease happened at the same time as the height of the COVID-19 public health crisis.
 You may recall how empty the roads, highways, and parking lots looked during the spring and summer of 2020.
 So if it’s true that there were fewer cars on the road in 2020, then how could it also be true that the rate of car accidents in 2020 increased?

 Increase in Risky Driving Behaviors

-The NHTSA suggests that during the height of the national COVID-19 public health emergency and subsequent lockdowns, driving patterns and behaviors changed significantly.
-Drivers who remained on the roads engaged in riskier behaviors, including speeding, failing to wear seat belts, and driving under the influence of drugs and/or alcohol.
+The NHTSA suggests that during the height of the national COVID-19 public health emergency, driving patterns and behaviors changed significantly.
+Drivers who remained on the roads engaged in riskier behaviors.
+There was a noticeable increase in drivers speeding, failing to wear seat belts, and driving under the influence.

-Traffic data shows that average speeds increased during the second half of 2020, and examples of extreme speeds became more common.
-Evidence also suggests that fewer people involved in these high-speed crashes wore their seatbelt.
+Traffic data shows that average speeds increased during the second half of 2020.
+Evidence also suggests that fewer people involved in these high-speed crashes wore their seatbelts.

 Were these Risky Driving Patterns Seen in Tampa?